The Promise of the Holy Spirit Before the Crucifixion

 The church also saw a revelation of the work of the Holy Spirit in the ministry of the seven deacons who were “full of the Holy Ghost and wisdom” (Acts 6:3).
-And one of the most prominent among them Stephen was “full of faith and of the Holy Ghost” (v.
-5).
+And one of the most prominent among them, Stephen, was “full of faith and of the Holy Ghost” (verse 5).
 The seven deacons were to minister material blessings while the twelve disciples were to minister the spiritual blessings taken from the Word of God.

-At the end of time and just before Jesus comes again, the Lord prophesied through the prophet Joel saying,“Be glad then, ye children of Zion, and rejoice in the LORD your God: for He hath given you the former rain moderately, and He will cause to come down for you the rain, the former rain, and the latter rain in the first month” ( ch.
+At the end of time and just before Jesus comes again, the Lord prophesied through the prophet Joel saying,“Be glad then, ye children of Zion, and rejoice in the LORD your God: for He hath given you the former rain moderately, and He will cause to come down for you the rain, the former rain, and the latter rain in the first month” (ch.
 2:23).
 The outpouring of the Holy Spirit at the end of time in the form of the “latter rain” will be even greater than what took place in the “former rain” during the early church.
-And by the Spirit’s power, the gospel will reach the whole world.
+And by the Spirit’s power, the gospel will reach the whole world (Matthew 24:14).